emu-russia/breaks/BreakingNESWiki_DeepL/6502/Readme.md

 The transistor schematics of each component are ruthlessly chopped into component parts so that they don't take up too much space.

-To keep you from getting lost, each section includes a special "locator" at the beginning that marks the approximate location of the component being studied on the large 6502 "family" image (https://github.com/emu-russia/breaks/blob/master/Docs/6502/6502.jpg)
+To keep you from getting lost, each section includes a special "locator" at the beginning that marks the approximate location of the component being studied on the large 6502 "family portrait" (https://github.com/emu-russia/breaks/blob/master/Docs/6502/6502.jpg)

 Example locator: